StianL82/js-frameworks-ca/README.md

 - Checkout success page
 - Contact page

-On our Home page, we were also tasked with including a search bar to allow users to search for individual products
+On our Homepage, we were also tasked with including a search bar to allow users to search for individual products.

 ## Built With